 Driving Requirements in Canada

-Car seats are required for children under 40 lbs. and many provinces, including British Columbia, Newfoundland and Labrador, Manitoba, Ontario, New Brunswick, Prince Edward Island, Saskatchewan, and Yukon Territory, have banned smoking in cars where minors are present.
+- Smoking: Many provinces, including British Columbia, Newfoundland and Labrador, Manitoba, Ontario, New Brunswick, Prince Edward Island, Saskatchewan, and Yukon Territory, have banned smoking in cars where minors are present.

-It is very important to note that Montreal is the only place in Canada that does not permit right-hand turns on a red light.
+- Right turn on red: Montreal is the only place in Canada that does not permit right-hand turns on a red light.

-Driving in Winter
+Driving in Canada in Winter

 Don't underestimate how challenging driving a car during the Canadian winter can be.
 Heavy snow, black ice, and white-out conditions wreak havoc on the most experienced drivers.